hypered/thebacknd/README.md

 # Thebacknd

+Thebacknd runs ephemeral virtual machines in the cloud in one command.

 Thebacknd is a proof-of-concept to run a NixOS system as a DigitalOcean virtual machine in a single command.